Henry Halloran: Family background

+Career

 Halloran attended Sydney Boys High School and Newington College.
 He qualified as a surveyor in 1890 and became a conveyancer and valuer.
 After establishing Henry F. Halloran & Co. in 1897, Halloran became a significant figure in property development and urban planning in New South Wales, from the 1880s until the 1950s.
 His developments included Seaforth and Warriewood in Sydney in 1906, and the unsuccessful Environa, near Canberra, in 1930.
 There were other Halloran subdivisions at Stanwell Park, near Orient Point, and at Currarong.

 He also built structures at Tanilba Bay in 1931.
 He attempted to create a development called Pacific City, near Jervis Bay.
 The site of Pacific City was to have been west of Hyams Beach and would have extended west to the St Georges Basin shoreline.
 He also initiated a development he called Port Stephens City, at present day North Arm Cove, but, despite a significant area of land outside the present-day village being subdivided and sold, only a small village eventuated.

 Halloran began the revival of the ghost town of South Huskisson, on the western shore of Jervis Bay.
 He renamed the deserted "Old Township", Vincentia, in 1952.
 He did not live to see it reborn as a holiday destination, following land sales for holiday homes, also known as "weekenders", which occurred in the 1950s and 1960s.

 Halloran died on 22 October 1953, at the age of 84.